Diego-Equis-Nunes/cse15l-lab-reports/lab1.md

 `$ ssh cs15lwi23**zz**@ieng6.ucsd.edu`

-but replace the **zz** with your account for the course's letters.
+However, you should replace the **zz** with your account for the course's letters.
 After doing so type "yes" to the message the terminal prompts and hit enter to complete the connection to the remote server.

 ![Image](VS Code Remote Connection.png)